julietkelson/julietkelson.github.io/_posts/2020-05-18-COVID-A-Weekend.md

 <br/>

 *This is the eighth in a series of posts [From Quarantine](https://julietkelson.github.io/covid/).
 Most posts from quarantine are prompted by Aisling Quigley's Data Storytelling class at Macalester College.
-This is one of those posts.*
+This is one not of those posts.*